MSIA/mlds400group13/README.md

 ## Oct 27

 We have successfully grant access to all tables through Postgresql and we clean data in skuinfo.

-We dropped the last column for all tables.
+Clean Data: We dropped the last column for all tables.

-To do list: we want to do EDA in python jupyter notebook as Alice taught in class.
-We want to decide a research topic and start the project proposal first.

 **strinfo:** We check the number of appearances of each state and city names, find the percentage breakdowns accordingly to get a sense of the distribution of stores.
 We also find the state and city with the highest number of stores.

+**trnsact:** We selected about 100000 rows of data to do EDA.
+We checked how the original and sale prices changed over time using a line plot.
+From the line plot, we discovered that the original prices of the stock were consistently higher than the sale prices.
+Significantly large differences were in February 2005 and August 2005.
+The distribution of original prices and sale prices are skewed to the right.

+**deptinfo:** This table needs to combine with other tables to see the department descriptions.

+To do list: we want to do more EDA in python jupyter notebook as Alice taught in class.
+We also want to decide a research topic and start the project proposal first.